sarthak268/sarthak268.github.io/_pages/shot_at_history.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      A Shot at History by Abhinav Bindra

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/shot_at_history/
 ---

 <style type="text/css">